 The Guard House Museum welcomes visitors from all over to the historic Augusta University Summerville Campus.

 Established in 2004, the museum has served the community as a history headquarters.
 Visitors can explore the historic Summerville Campus, where Augusta's U.S. Arsenal operated for more than 125 years.
-Visitors will learn the story of Augusta University, and its many legacy institutions, including the Medical College of Georgia and Richmond Academy.
+Visitors will learn the story of Augusta University, and its many legacy institutions, including the Medical College of Georgia and Academy of Richmond County.

 The history of the surrounding Sand Hills and Summerville historic districts is told through a timeline exhibition spanning more than 200 years of higher education and development in the city of Augusta.

-The museum operating hours will be from 9am-5pm Monday-Friday.
-Guided tours are available upon appointment.
+The museum operating hours are from 9am-5pm Monday-Friday.
+Guided tours are available by appointment.

 Guard House Museum